elioth010/awesome-broker/README.md

 This will initialize all the dependencies all together and run the application.

-Service is managing it's own data-layers.
+Service is managing its own data-layers.